Match strings against regular expression patterns, enabling flexible search beyond simple LIKE wildcards.

 Version Support

-MySQL: Since all PostgreSQL: Since all SQL Server: Not supported Oracle: Since 10g SQLite: Not supported
+MySQL: Native in all listed versions PostgreSQL: Native in all listed versions SQL Server: Not supported Oracle: Native since 10g SQLite: Not supported

 Per-Database Syntax & Notes